John M. Patterson: Governor of Alabama

 In 1958, Patterson ran for governor of Alabama on a platform of strong law enforcement and segregation, citing his background in Phenix City and his crime-fighting efforts as attorney general.
 His segregationalist stand resulted in a campaign endorsement from the Ku Klux Klan.
 He commented: "If a school is ordered to be integrated, it will be closed down."
 Patterson won the Democratic primary against future governor George Wallace and other candidates.
-Patterson became the second-youngest governor in Alabama history and the first to move directly from the post of the attorney general to the governor.
+Patterson became the second-youngest governor in Alabama history and the first to move directly from the post of attorney general to the governorship.

 During Patterson's tenure, the Alabama legislature increased funding for highways, inland waterways, old age pensions, schools, and mental health facilities.
 Improvements in public assistance were carried out, while laws curtailing loan sharking and various labor measures were also passed.
 Patterson was himself a supporter of organized labor, noting during a message to the Alabama legislature in May 1961 that “I want you to know that I am a strong believer in and supporter of organized labor.
 I will not support the enactment of any law which imposes upon or harasses labor in any way, nor will I allow any law presently in existence to be used in such manner.
 I am entirely in sympathy with the men and women who must work and work hard for a living.”

 During his term as governor, Patterson embarked on a long-running extramarital affair with Tina Sawyer, a woman who would eventually become his third wife.
 Rumors of the affair spread throughout Montgomery, and Alabamians remarked that his infidelity affected his political career.
 The affair eventually led to the end of his second marriage.
 While Patterson was governor, black students who staged a sit-in at Alabama State University were expelled on his instruction, and he defended Alabama's voter registration policies against federal criticism.